 2) Streamline operations

 Day-to-day activities can get hectic.
-Especially during high seasons like summer, holidays, or special occasions like Valentine’s Day, New Year's Eve or Christmas.
+Especially during peak seasons like winter, special holidays or occasions like Valentine’s Day, New Year's Eve or Christmas.

-That’s why having an effective tech stack for your restaurant can help you streamline operations and ensure a smoother workflow.
+Having an effective restaurant tech stack can help you streamline operations and ensure a smoother workflow.

 Whether it’s managing reservations and waitlists to managing shifts based on businesses and higher workloads to automating marketing efforts.